velit/pyrl/README.md

 ============

-Execute either 'pyrl.py' or 'sdlpyrl.py' depending on if you want the ncurses or sdl version of the game.
-Windows only has support for the sdl version.
+Execute either 'pyrl.py' or 'sdlpyrl.py' depending on if you want the ncurses or SDL version of the game.
+Windows supports only the SDL version.

 ### Windows sdlpyrl.py requirements

-* 32-bit Python 2.7
+* Python 2.7 32-bit (Libtcod forces 32-bit)

 ### \*nix sdlpyrl.py requirements

-* Python 2.7 32-bit
+* Python 2.7
-* libSDL
+* libSDL (package name is libsdl1.2debian)

 ### \*nix and Mac pyrl.py requirements

-* Python 2.7
+* Python 2.7 or Python 3.2 (Works for both, libtcod forces python 2 but pyrl itself supports both)
-* libncurses
+* libncurses (Base package should come pre-installed in most \*nixes)
 * A terminal or a terminal emulator